 Provision for credit losses increased due to the increase in provision for retail loans as a result of higher expected losses due to an increase in the trend of delinquencies and charge-offs.
 See "-Financial Condition-Credit Risk" below for more information.

 Early termination loss on operating leases

-Early termination losses on operating leases increased due to increases in realized losses, our estimate of early termination losses and acquisition volumes.
+Early termination losses on operating leases decreased due to decreases in realized losses and our estimate of early termination losses.
 See "-Financial Condition-Credit Risk" below for more information.

 Income tax expense